Generic selectors

 Vallisneria is a very easy freshwater plant to grow which is why it is so popular with both beginners and more advanced growers.
 Vallisneria can actually be too easy to grow sometimes, and it will keep you quite busy to keep it from taking over.

-How do I grow them in my aquarium?
+How do I grow it in my aquarium?

 Closing Thoughts